netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   performing path migration / validation.

 - Within a QUIC-MP session, every SCION network path should be used only with one path ID.
 However, it may be reused if the path was abandoned or closed.
-This is the respponsibility of the path selection algorithm, independent of whether it is considered part of SCION or part of QUIC-MP.
+This is the responsibility of the path selection algorithm, independent of whether it is considered part of SCION or part of QUIC-MP.